EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 ❤️ Additionally you could execute an alias comand to copy your .gitignore_global in your local repository project ❤️
 Share the standard (Team Sync) !!!
-And don't forget that a clean repository starts with a shared set of rules 😉.
+And don't forget that a clean repository (and project) starts with a shared set of rules 😉.

 1. Once again open your "Microsoft.PowerShell_profile.ps1" file.